SaasSquad/GenMedix/genmedix-backend/README.md

 - Interactive Chat: Users can ask questions and receive responses from Eliza.
 - Configured Model: The AI model is fine-tuned with safety settings and specific parameters to ensure quality and safety.

+## Tools
+# Libraries and Frameworks:
+- FastAPI: The main class to create the FastAPI application.
+- CORSMiddleware: Middleware to handle Cross-Origin Resource Sharing (CORS) policies.
+- uvicorn: An ASGI server used to run the FastAPI application.
+- google.generativeai: A module from Google's generative AI library.

-## Installation
+## Backend Installation
 1. Clone the repository:
     ```bash
     git clone https://github.com/Defdave/GenMedix.git
     ```
+    Step 1 will be completed using information from the general README file.
-2. Navigate to the project directory:
+2. Navigate to the backend directory:
     ```bash
-    cd GenMedix/genmedix_backend
+    cd genmedix_backend
     ```
 3. Install dependencies:
     ```bash